First of all, I love Demi Lovato’s song “Sorry, Not Sorry.” Secondly, I am sorry.

-Through this journey of self-love, body positivity and self-discovery, I’ve realized a lot of things about myself, my life and the people around me.
+Through this journey of self-love, body positivity and self-discovery, I’ve realized a lot of things about myself, life and people around me.

 Most realizations have been really positive.
 But there have been a few that are the opposite, that are draped in shame and discomfort.
 Things like that are hard to deal with, so in the past, I just didn’t.
 I’d push them deep down or think of something else or pretend they didn’t exist.
 Not exactly healthy thinking.

-At this point in my journey, I’m finally ready to start owning up to the negative past or even current behaviors I’ve exhibited.
+At this point in my journey, I’m finally ready to start owning up to the negative past or even my current behaviors.

-It’s so easy and much more fun to focus on the positive aspects of change, but it’s necessary and important to focus on the negative ones too if you want to grow and evolve.
+It’s so easy and much more fun to focus on the positive aspects of change.
+But it’s necessary and important to focus on the negative ones if you want to grow and evolve.

 But the truth is that I did/do those things.
 I am one person with many different facets, but one person nonetheless.
 It’s all on me.

 I don’t like living with shame, so I’m finally doing something about it.
 I promise to do better.
 To not give my negative jealousy a voice, whether it’s out loud or in my head (which is just as toxic).
 To step up and be a lighthouse for myself and others instead of putting myself in a box and not venturing out.

 Self-discovery is not always a fun, easy process.